 Call for Participation

 The Cities of Philadelphia and Meridian (Mississippi) are proud to co-sponsor the Fourth Annual National Civil Rights Conference.
 This exciting and informative conference will be held in Meridian, Mississippi and promises to generate considerable intellectual dialogue and debate, as well as create opportunities to strengthen existing networks and forge new ones.

 The National Civil Rights Conference will coincide with (1) the Annual Mississippi Civil Rights Memorial Service: an annual event remembering and honoring the three slain civil rights workers (James Earl Chaney, Andrew Goodman and Michael Schwerner) and other Mississippi civil rights movement participants; (2) memorial activities on the grounds of the Mt.
 Zion United Methodist Church; and (3) memorial activities on the grounds of the Mt.
 Nebo Baptist Church.

 The National Civil Rights Conference is soliciting papers, panel sessions and workshops for the June conference.
-The conference theme is Rise, Advocate, Educate and Cooperate: Voices of Heroic Women and Men in the Civil Rights Movement.
-Although the program committee welcomes papers, panels and artistic productions on any aspect of human and civil rights, first consideration will be given to submissions directly related to the conference theme.
+The conference theme is Rise, Advocate, Educate and Cooperate: From Civil Rights to Silver Rights.
+Although the program committee welcomes papers, panels and artistic productions on any aspect of human and civil rights, priority will be given to submissions directly related to the conference theme.

-Contact a member of the planning committee or the planning committee chair (firstname.lastname@example.org) or visit the conference web site for additional conference information.
+Contact the planning committee chair (firstname.lastname@example.org) or visit the conference web site for additional conference information.